ModiaSim/Modia.jl/docs/src/TinyModia.md

 using Unitful

 TestLowAndHighPassFilter = LowAndHighPassFilter | Model(
-        w = :((time+1u"s")*u"1/s/s"),
-        u = :(sin(w*time)*u"V"),
+        u = :(sin( (time+1u"s")*u"1/s/s" * time)*u"V"),
-        init = Map(x=0.2u"V")
+        x = Var(init=0.2u"V")
     )
 ```

 `time` is a reserved name for the independent variable.
 It has unit `s` for seconds.
 The Julia package [Unitful](https://painterqubits.github.io/Unitful.jl/stable/) provides a means for defining units and managing unit inference.
 Definition of units is done with a string macro `u"..."`.
 In this case, the input signal was given unit Volt.
 The state x must then also have consistent unit, i.e. Volt.
-If the model equations contain systems of simultaneous equations, then approximate guess values, optionally with units, must be given `start`: `start = Map(i=0.0u"A")`.
+If the model equations contain systems of simultaneous equations, then approximate guess values, optionally with units, must be given `start`: `i = Var(start=0.0u"A")`.

 ## 2.3 Hierarchical modeling